 I also use Freelo for my personal projects, and when I was planning the work of our team, I thought of using it.
 I thought I'd try to lead a team of developers and guys would try teamwork through online collaboration tool.

-Operation with Freelo wasn't a problem, they did it very quickly.
-I think Freelo did, but we, as its users, failed.
-I see a mistake in the absence of rules on how Freelo will be used, what, who and where will be written.
-I should have done that right at the beginning.
-But I myself had no concrete idea of how it should go.
-Everything was quite hectic and everything was solved immediately and in person on the spot.
-Outside the time and space of the circle, no work was done and there was no need to have a communication base.
-We just needed a "warehouse" of notes that everyone could go to.
+Controlling Freelo was not a problem, they mastered it very quickly.
+I think that Freelo passed, but we, as its users, failed.
+For myself, I see the failure in the absence of rules on how Freelo will be used, what, who and where will write.
+I should have done that right from the start.
+But even I didn't have a concrete idea of how it should work.
+Everything was quite hectic and everything was handled immediately and personally on the spot.
+There was no working outside the time and space of the circle and no need to have a communication base.
+We just needed a ”warehouse" of notes that everyone could go to.

 We created individual tasks and assigned them to groups.
 We had an overview of who is responsible for what.
 We didn't get to the full use of Freelo.